gyepisam/redux/README.md

   A ifcreate B implies that when B comes into existence or ceases to exist, A will be outdated.

 Please see the individual command documentation for further details.

-#Credits

-redux is written by Gyepi Sam <self-redux@gyepi.com>.

-The redo concept is DJ Bernstein's and is described [here](http://cr.yp.to/redo.html).

-Thanks to Szabolcs Szasz, Mateusz Czapliński, and dontdieych for their requests, feedback, suggestions, ideas, and bug reports.

-I am interested in any and all feedback on this software.